 An American Auricon Berndt Back camera with motor drive.
 It was used during the early days of Burmese cinema.

 A box of sound recording film from the Shwe Bamar film company.
-Shwe Bamar was one of the most prominent film companies to operate during the golden age of Burmese cinema.
+Shwe Bamar was one of the most prominent film companies that operated during the golden age of Burmese cinema.

 A poster for the 1973 film Chit Oo Tain Pagyi (The First Love Is Like A Cloud).
 Set in Yangon and Taungoo, the film is a tragic drama about love and loss.